krishnakadiyala/NPAcourse/labs/Lab_09_Exploring_Nested_Objects.md

 >>>
 ```

-Now that you  know it's a dictionary, print the keys.
+Now that you know it's a dictionary, print the keys.s

 ```python
 >>> print(output.keys())